I. POLICY STATEMENT

 - Biennial school/building-specific data collection on the prevalence and characteristics of bullying which is used to guide local decision-making related to surveillance, prevention, intervention, and professional development.

-- Restorative practices and remedial measures designed to prevent the bullying
+- Restorative practices and remedial measures designed to prevent the bullying behavior.

 - Reporting Act of Bullying, Harassment, or Intimidation